EvanK/hardened-ubuntu-docker-host/README.md

 ?
 Hostname or IP Address:
 ```

-It will detect your existing ssh keys, as well as ansible inventory and host variables.
+It will detect your existing ssh keys, as well as ansible inventories and host variables.
 Follow the prompts, and add any new ports.

 ```
 !
 Opening these ports: